 Following are to be submitted along with the application form:

-- Proof of ownership of the IP right and a scanned copy of the registration certificate of such IP right.
+- Proof of ownership of the IP right and a scanned copy of the registration certificate of such IP rights.

-- Serial number of the demand draft of INR 2000/-.
-The demand draft must be issued by any nationalized or scheduled bank in India and made out in favour of the Commissioner of Customs of the opted location.
+- A serial number of the demand draft of INR 2000/-.
+The demand draft must be issued by any nationalized or scheduled bank in India and made out in favor of the Commissioner of Customs of the opted location.

-- Scanned copy of power of attorney in favour of counsel / advocate / agent who is filing the Application.
+- Scanned copy of power of attorney in favor of counsel/advocate/agent who is filing the Application.